hassankhalil1996/LeetCode-Rank-Tracker/README.md

     - Make sure Python is in your PATH

-    - You can customize the username in fetch_rank.py
+    - You must customize the username in fetch_rank.py

+    - You need to be logged in to your LeetCode profile
 ---

----
 # ✨ Demo
 - (Insert a chart screenshot or GIF if you want)
----

 ---

 # 📜 License
 - MIT License
 ---